ledelaney/analyzing-ur-categorical-data/README.md

 ## A note on data

 These materials are specifically designed with nominal categorical variables in mind.
 Data like this has no order and is non-numeric (e.g., "married" or "divorced").
 Discrete data is countable and numeric (like the number of times a coin landed on heads, or the number of customer complaints), but can be treated as categorical in cases some cases.
-Make sure you investigate what kind of data you have (discrete, continuous, ordinal, etc.) and make sure you are performing the appropriate test!
+Save yourself from my personal pitfalls and make sure you investigate what kind of data you have (discrete, continuous, ordinal, etc.) to ensure you are performing the proper tests.